 Fixed-size lacing doesn't store the frame size; rather, it only stores the number of frames in the lace.
 Each frame MUST have the same size.
 The frame size of each frame is deduced from the total size of the Block.
-Bits 5 and 6 of the Block Header flags are set to 0b10.
+The LACING bits of the Block Header flags are set to 10b.